Updated on July 6, 2022

 For example, if A, B, C, and D each own 25% interest in a real property and transfer their interests in the same proportions to an LLC, then there will no change in ownership.
 However, if A and B each transfer away their 25% interest share, then any subsequent transfer of interest by either C or D will trigger a change of ownership (i.e., commutatively this would be more than a 50% transfer of interest), causing a reassessment of the property.

-At Schorr Law, our real estate attorneys have extensive experience on various real estate matters regarding the ownership of property and more.
-For help with your dispute and to inquire about a free 30-minute consultation, contact us by filling out the contact us form on this page, by emailing us at email@example.com, or by calling us at 310-954-1877.
+At Schorr Law, our real estate attorney have extensive experience on various real estate matters regarding the ownership of property and more.
+For help with your dispute and to see if you qualify for a free 30-minute consultation, contact us by emailing us at [email protected], or by calling us at (310) 954-1877.

 By Randy Aguirre, esq.